Caster Semenya: Legal cases against World Athletics

 The Swiss supreme court ultimately dismissed Semenya's appeal in September 2020.
 In its decision, the court affirmed that the CAS had the right to uphold World Athletics' rules "in order to guarantee fair competition for certain running disciplines in female athletics."
-The court also declared that because Semenya was "free to refuse treatment to lower testosterone levels," her "guarantee of human dignity" was not violated.
+The court also declared that because Semenya was "free to refuse treatment to lower testosterone levels", her "guarantee of human dignity" was not violated.
 In February 2021, Semenya appealed the case to the European Court of Human Rights (ECtHR).
 In March 2023, World Athletics made its rules for Semenya and other DSD athletes even more restrictive, requiring them to lower their testosterone levels below a threshold of 2.5 nmol/L for at least 24 months before competing.
-The ECtHR ruled in Semenya's favor in a 4–3 decision in July 2023, finding that the competition rules had discriminated against her and infringed on her human rights.
-However, the decision did not overturn the rules themselves, and World Athletics stated that the regulations would "remain in place."
+The ECtHR ruled in Semenya's favor in a 4–3 decision in July 2023, finding that the competition rules had discriminated against her and infringed on her human rights; however, the decision did not overturn the rules themselves, and World Athletics stated that the regulations would "remain in place".

-After a request from the Swiss government, Semenya's case was referred to the ECtHR's Grand Chamber in November 2023 for a final ruling.

-On 10 July 2025, the Grand Chamber of the European Court of Human Rights upheld the 2023 decision of the Swiss Federal Tribunal, finding that Semenya’s appeal against World Athletics’ regulations for athletes with differences of sexual development “had not been properly heard.”
+After a request from the Swiss government, Semenya's case was referred to the Grand Chamber of the ECtHR in November 2023 for a final ruling.
+On 10 July 2025, in a 15–2 vote, the Grand Chamber of the ECtHR upheld the 2023 decision of the Swiss Federal Tribunal, finding that Semenya's appeal against World Athletics' regulations for athletes with differences of sexual development "had not been properly heard".
+Four of the 17 judges, including the chamber president Marko Bošnjak from Slovenia, filed a partial dissent to the majority opinion and argued that the ECtHR should have been able to pronounce on "substantive conclusions" reached by the CAS.
+The judges wrote that as World Athletics eligibility rules "specifically targeted the applicant, since they concerned only the events in which she competed", the fact that they "amounted to a kind of 'lex Semenya' clearly demonstrates the arbitrariness of those regulations as a whole", expressing their disappointment that "her expectations have not been met".
+Kaajal Ramjathan-Keogh, a South African lawyer with the International Commission of Jurists argued that she was being asked to "conform to an arbitrary and subjective standard of femininity."
 Semenya, who has since turned to coaching and is not seeking a return to competition, stated she would continue to fight on behalf of other DSD athletes.